woset-workshop/woset-workshop.github.io/README.md

-WOSET 2018 articles are listed below.
+WOSET 2018 and 2019 articles are listed below.

 #  WOSET 2019